Data-Drop-Ins/data_management/intro-to-zotero.md

 ## Zotero Groups

 Zotero’s sharing ethos is reflected in its groups function.
 Groups allow you to create bibliographies that can be shared with other people in your team, either for teaching or joint research projects.
-Some groups are public, and can be shared globally: https://www.zotero.org/search/type/group.
+Some groups are public, and can be shared [globally](https://www.zotero.org/search/type/group).
 Try searching for a topic, such as ‘digital pedagogy’, or something you are interested in.
 You might find a group that interests you.

 Alternatively, you can search for people whose work might interest you.